-In the event of inclement weather, childcare will be provided only for verified mission essential personnel during post closures.
-CDC/SAC age children will go to the Whitside CDC (676).
-Hazardous road conditions dictate bringing in only sufficient staff to cover the communities' needs.
-CYS facilities will open at 0700 in the event of a delayed arrival announcement.
-If early release is called due to weather, parents will have 1 hour from announced post release time to pick up child from care.
+In the event minimal manning/limited services is called by the Garrison, ALL CYS programs will be closed.
+CYS facilities will open at 0800 in the event of a delayed arrival announcement.
+The Youth Center will open only for afterschool care from 1430-1830 on delayed arrival announcement.
+If early release is called, parents will have 1 hour from announced post release time to pick up child from care.
 In the event of illness, emergency or facility closure, CYS will make every attempt to contact the parent/guardian.
 If the parent/guardian cannot be located to pick up the child/youth, the following procedure will be put into action: